 In light of the presence of the coronavirus in our communities, the health and safety of our teacher participants is of the utmost concern during the Environment & the Economy program.
 Please see below for the modifications planned for E&E.

-During these four-day residential institutes, teachers learn how to use economic principles to analyze environmental issues.
-Participants learn how a rational, economic approach to environmental issues helps students understand the complexity of these issues.
+During the four-day E&E residential program, teachers will be able to learn how economic principles can be used to analyze environmental issues.
+Attendees will also learn how a rational, economic approach to environmental issues helps students understand the complexity of these issues.

 - 2 semester hours of graduate credit in economics available (optional)*

-The Environment and the Economy Institute has been offered since 1992 in 44 states, across Canada, in Eastern Europe and in the Islands.
-Participants have included high school economics, social studies, history, government, mathematics and science teachers as well as curriculum specialists.
+The Environment & the Economy program has been offered since 1992 in 44 states, as well as in Canada and Europe.
+Participants have included high school economics, social studies, history, government, mathematics and science teachers, as well as curriculum specialists.
 Additionally, a variety of middle school teachers and college/community college instructors have attended.

-The Institute focuses on a variety of classroom discussions, case studies and simulations to explore market solutions to environmental issues.
-Since the Institute’s inception, several participants have returned to their classrooms with the knowledge to accomplish this goal, and several have received local, state and national grant funding so they can further provide such programming to not only a greater number of students, but also to professional colleagues.
+The program focuses on a variety of classroom discussions, case studies and simulations to explore market solutions to environmental issues.
+Since E&E’s inception, several participants have returned to their classrooms with the knowledge to accomplish this goal, and several have received local, state and national grant funding so they can further provide such programming to not only a greater number of students, but also to professional colleagues.